-At PwC in the Netherlands, about 4,762 people work together from twelve offices.
+At PwC in the Netherlands, more than 4,800 people work together from twelve offices.
 Creating value for our clients, our people and the communities we live and work in is at the heart of PwC.
-And what binds us is one common purpose - to build trust in society and solve important problems.
-We are a member of the PwC network of firms in 157 countries with more than 223,468 people.
-We're committed to delivering quality in assurance, tax and advisory services.
+What binds us is one common purpose - to build trust in society and solve important problems.